 “It completely changed my perspective and how I think about what we’re doing,” Shara said.
 “I will be eternally grateful for Dr. McCullough and the success he had with that procedure.”

-Radiology Partners is the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow us on Twitter, LinkedIn, Instagram, YouTube and the RP blog.
+Radiology Partners is a leading physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow us on Twitter, LinkedIn, Instagram, YouTube and the RP blog.
 Learn more about interventional radiology at RP.
 References to Radiology Partners, RadPartners and RP include its managed and owned medical practices that provide radiology services to patients throughout the United States.